 Antibiotic broad-spectrum, to be taken only in case of serious infection such as suspicion of malaria and on medical advice…

 Disinfectant spray, to prefer to a iodine solution which does not keep very long after opening.

 Always useful in case of small injuries: cuts, rubbing, blisters…

-Used for its deodorant side, anti-stain, as a cleaning product, cleaning solution for fruits and vegetables, and many more!…
+Used as deodorant, anti-stain, cleaning properties for fruits and vegetables, and many more!…

 To be added optionally according to the places in your list:

 Anti-malaria.
 It’s the only medicine on the list that was not covered by our Health Insurance.
 This drug is often prescribed in prevention, 1 tablet per day from the day before departure in the risk zone and up to 7 days after leaving the hazardous area… an incredible amount of chemicals and a huge cost for the traveler!
 We advice you to discuss this with your GP and eventually use this treatment in a curative way: 4 tablets / day for 3 days – for adults over 40kg.

 Useful for the night, if you don’t carry a tent!
 During the day, we advise you to wear long sleeves clothes and light pants, and as a last resort use an anti-mosquito spray – to limit the contact of your skin with harmful chemicals!